Oscar Cantú

-Oscar Cantú (born December 5, 1966) is a Mexican-American Catholic prelate who has served as bishop of San Jose in California since 2018.
+Oscar Cantú (born December 5, 1966) is a Mexican-American Catholic prelate who serves as Bishop of San José in California.

-Cantú served as bishop of Las Cruces in New Mexico from 2013 to 2018, and as an auxiliary bishop of the Archdiocese of San Antonio in Texas from 2008 to 2013.
+Cantú served as Bishop of Las Cruces from 2013 to 2018, and as an auxiliary bishop of the Archdiocese of San Antonio from 2008 to 2013.
 When Cantú became a bishop in 2008, he was the youngest in the United States.

 Biography

 Early years

-Oscar Cantú was born on December 5, 1966, in Houston, Texas, the son of Ramiro and Maria de Jesus Cantú.
+Cantú was born on December 5, 1966, in Houston, Texas, the son of Ramiro and Maria de Jesus Cantú.
 He is the fifth of eight children.
 Oscar Cantú attended Holy Name Catholic School and St. Thomas High School in Houston.
-He then traveled to Dallas, Texas, to attend the University of Dallas.
-He received a Bachelor of Arts degree there.
+After graduating, he attended the University of Dallas and received a Bachelor of Arts degree there.

 Having decided to become a priest, Cantú entered the University of St. Thomas in Houston, where he received his Master of Divinity and Master of Theological Studies degrees.
 He is fluent in English, Spanish, Italian, and French.

 Priesthood

 Cantú was ordained a priest at Saint Francis de Sales Church in Houston by Archbishop Joseph Fiorenza for the Archdiocese of Galveston-Houston on May 21, 1994.
 After his ordination, the archdiocese assigned Cantú as parochial vicar at St. Christopher Parish in Houston.
 He taught at the University of St. Thomas and at St. Mary's Seminary, and served as pastor of Holy Name Parish.

 In 1998, Cantú traveled to Rome to attend the Pontifical Gregorian University.
 He was awarded a Licentiate in Sacred Theology and a Doctor of Dogmatic Theology degree there in 2002.
-Cantú conducted youth retreats in the Christian Family Movement in the archdiocese, and worked with the Engaged Encounter ministry.
+Cantú conducted youth retreats in the Christian Family Movement in the archdiocese and worked with the Engaged Encounter ministry.
 He was also involved in The Metropolitan Organization (TMO), which addresses fair housing, immigration, and education.